Cerealkillerway/materialNote/README.md

 ## API additions

+## Settings additions

+Other to the standard summernote.js settings, materialNote have some extras (take a look at official summernote guide for the [summernote.js initialization options](http://summernote.org/deep-dive/#initialization-options)).

 ## Edit colors

 If you wish to change any of the editor color, you can quickly achieve the desired result by editing file **src/less/variables.scss**, which defines all colours used by the editor as sass variables.